kick back space

 3. Spawning into respective seats

-Even though kick back space is a video conferencing platform, because they are emulating real life learning experiences, we needed to find a way to differentiate these interactions compared to the likes of Zoom, Google Meets, Microsoft Teams etc.
+Because we are emulating real life learning experiences, we needed to find a way to differentiate these interactions compared to the likes of Zoom, Google Meets, Microsoft Teams etc.

 Hand raising (Instructor)